Overview

 • Participants are required to submit a short outline of their speech in the form of bullet points in advance.
 The length should not exceed 300 words.

 • Participants may choose to use a single-page visual aid to accompany their speech.
+The size should be 2560x1080 (21:9).
 This will be shown on a screen behind them.
 The visual aid should contain minimal text.

 • If a participant exceeds the allotted time for their speech, they will be asked to stop.